-The five key stages in the cost-shifting dispute resolution process are detailed in Table 2 below.
+The five key stages in the cost-shifting dispute resolution process are detailed in Table 2.
+Throughout this process, all references to specified number of days are considered to be calendar days.

 Table 2.
 Overview of cost-shifting dispute resolution process